1nc0gn170/1nc0gn170.github.io/posts/CTF-Writeups/LevelUp0x07/README.md

 After running this script I found the port is open.Opening it in  browser shows blank page.
 Checking the respond headers reveals that it's a python server.
-I tried to access the console and Boom!!!.Using console I got the flag $_$
+I tried to access the console and Boom!!!.Using console I got the flag $_$.

+Thanks for reading